twinnydotdev/symmetry-server/readme.md

 node symmetry-server.js
 ```

-Or if you've set up the proper permissions:
+Or if you've set up the apropriate permissions:

 ```
 ./symmetry-server.js